 Aspirin provides relatively weak antiplatelet inhibition via antagonism of platelet cyclooxygenase-1.
 The efficacy of aspirin is well validated in symptomatic PAD.
 In symptomatic PAD data for the efficacy of aspirin comes largely from a landmark 2002 metanalysis from the Antithrombotic Trialists’ Collaboration that looked at all antiplatelet agents in 9214 patients and demonstrated a proportional reduction of 23% in serious vascular events: nonfatal MI, nonfatal stroke, or vascular death (P=0.004) 38 over a 2 year period.
 The 2007 CLIPS trial (Critical Leg Ischaemia Prevention Study) looked into the utility of aspirin vs placebo in prevention of major acute cardiovascular events (MACE) in randomized control trial (RCT) of 366 PAD patients 39.
 This demonstrated that aspirin had a relative risk reduction (RRR) in MACE of 64% (P=0.22) over a mean follow up period of 20.7 months.

 The lack of effectiveness of aspirin in asymptomatic PAD largely comes from the POPADAD (prevention of progression of arterial disease and diabetes) 40 & AAA (Aspirin for Asymptomatic Atherosclerosis) 37 trials.
 The largest metanalysis on the topic reviewed 5269 patients from 18 trials and demonstrated that aspirin monotherapy resulted in a non-significant reduction in cardiovascular events (Absolute event rate 8.2% vs 9.6% relative risk: 0.75; 95% confidence interval [CI]: 0.48 to 1.18); however, there was a significant reduction in nonfatal stroke (32 of 1516 vs 51 of 1503, HR: 0.64; 95% CI: 0.42 to 0.99; P - 0.04) and no statistically significant differences in all-cause or cardiovascular mortality, MI, or major bleeding 41.
 These results are in line with emerging data suggesting aspirin is not useful in primary prevention of cardiovascular mortality in healthy older adults or diabetics 42, 43.
-44
+The role of differing doses of aspirin in PAD is not yet clear and may benefit from further trials.
+However, a 2017 metanalysis demonstrated that analysis by the dose of aspirin used did not show any evidence of effect 44.

 2.2 Clopidogrel